A Foolproof Guide to Root Cause Analysis

 8 Disciplines Problem Solving

 Commonly known as 8D problem solving, this method is used in product and process improvement.
-Essential in implementing structural long-term solutions to prevent recurring problems, the 8D model is usually utilized by quality engineers and professionals involved in the automotive, healthcare, retail, finance, and manufacturing industries.
-Though this methodology originally has 8 stages or disciplines, it can be further refined by adding an additional step that is alloted for planning at the beginning.
-Hence, the 8D problem solving process looks like this:
+The 8D model is usually utilized by quality engineers and professionals in the automotive, healthcare, retail, finance, and manufacturing industries.
+Though this methodology originally has 8 stages or disciplines, it can be further refined by adding a step that is alloted for planning at the beginning.
+Hence, the 8D problem-solving process looks like this:

 • D0: Plan